carterprince/spotify-classification/README.md

 `X_train.csv`, `X_test.csv`, `y_train.csv`, and `y_test.csv` contain your preprocessed data.
 Train and test on these.

+You do not need to scale, clean, or split the data, this is already done for you.

 **Files you can ignore:**

 Please do not attempt to load or use `SpotifyFeatures.csv`, the data you need is in the above files.